Frequently asked questions

 Science will absolutely still be at the core of what we do, but with our new vision to create a culture of curiosity we are not just aiming for more people to access science but to completely shift how people see it.
 It is messy, creative, collaborative, living and for everyone – an integral part of culture.

-Why have you chosen this name?
+Why did you choose this name?
 Was it tested?

 Yes!
 The initial audience survey was consulted with staff, volunteers and visitors, as well as 3 online surveys working with our Members and also members of the general public (which ran through Bristol 247).
 We also conducted some offline surveys with some of our community partners (including Barton Hill settlement), and face-to-face interviews with key stakeholders both in the city and in the science/museum sector.